 Cash and cash equivalents are stated at fair value or at cost, which approximates fair value, and include investments with original maturities of 90 days or less at the date of acquisition.
-At December 31, 2015, cash and cash equivalents consisted of cash, money market funds and time deposits.
-At December 31 2014, cash and cash equivalents consisted of cash, money market funds, time deposits, certificates of deposit, reverse repurchase agreements and municipal bonds with original maturities ranging from overnight to less than 90 days.
+At December 31, 2016, and 2015 cash and cash equivalents consisted of cash, money market funds and time deposits.